lewinpauli/selenium/README.md

 The goal for this test was to work in docker and docker swarm, next to the website container itself, so the test will automatically be started by a CI/CD pipeline if changes in git have been made.

+You can take the code and change it in the way you need

 Here a video on how to get started on windows with python & selenium: https://www.youtube.com/watch?v=0Q86-g1lTkY

 This test will try the following steps: